jchaufour/classification-api/README.md

 ## Would you like to contribute?

 If you discovered a bug or have any idea please raise an issue.
-If you wish to contribute, pull requests are also welcome.
+If you wish to contribute, pull requests are welcome.

 We will try to review them as fast as possible to integrate your work in a timely manner.